 For example, an older adult suffering from severe anxiety and/or depression will have a more heightened level of fear when it comes to changing their environment.

-Aging in place provides the individual with a greater sense of comfort and security that cannot be obtained if they have to move to another location or an assisted living type of facility.
+Aging in place provides the individual with a greater quality of life.
+The sense of comfort and security that comes from a familiar setting cannot be obtained if they have to move to another location or an assisted living type of facility.

 How Can We Keep The Elderly At Home?